also available in 2018

-In this module you’ll have the opportunity to learn about Hilbert space, consolidating your understanding of linear algebra and enabling you to study applications of Hilbert space such as quantum mechanics and stochastic processes.
+Students will have the opportunity to learn about Hilbert space, consolidating their understanding of linear algebra and enabling them to study applications of Hilbert space such as quantum mechanics and stochastic processes.

 This module will address the necessary requirements for laser action, spontaneous and stimulated emission rates, Einstein coefficients, optical gain coefficient, and characteristics of the emitted light.
 Students will become aware of the different types of lasers, such as gas and solid state, semiconductor, dye, chemical and excimer lasers.
 Semiconductor lasers: homojunction, single and double heterojunction devices will be investigated, along with materials and operating requirements.
 The module explores fabrication methods, quantum well lasers, advantages and characteristics.
 There will be a focus on a range of applications including laser surgery, optical fibre communications, laser machining, pollution monitoring and remote sensing.